 “ Do I like The Godfather?
 Some parts, but not all.
 Am I forever in awe at its virtuosity?
 Certainly.
 Is it the best movie ever made?
 I'm not going to try to argue against anyone who holds that opinion.
 It's at least in the Top Five. ” - clevecheng

 A couple of high school grads spend one final night cruising the strip with their buddies before they go off to college.
 (110 mins.)

 “ The only good movie Lucas ever made. ” - clevecheng

 The Godfather: Part II

-The early life and career of Vito Corleone in 1920s New York is portrayed while his son, Michael, expands and tightens his grip on his crime syndicate stretching from Lake Tahoe, Nevada to pre-revolution 1958 Cuba.
+The early life and career of Vito Corleone in 1920s New York is portrayed while his son, Michael, expands and tightens his grip on the family crime syndicate.
 (202 mins.)

 “ It would be a disservice to say this is the best sequel ever made and just leave it at that.
 It is better than the original, and I think the original is one of the five best movies ever made.
 The Godfather, Part II is not by any stretch of the imagination my favorite film.
 But that has everything to do with the subject matter, and nothing to do with the treatment. ” - clevecheng